Veterans

 Courtesy of Brian Winch

 Old Timer!
-(Gentlemen Unknown!)
+(Gentleman Unknown!)
 Douglas Dirt Track at the BMF Rally at Peterborough, year unknown.
-(Photo: Withheld)

 Peter Clarke